 WhatsApp has been updated to show read receipts in the form of two blue check marks.
-The two blue check marks will indicate that message has been read by recipients.
+The two blue check marks will indicate that the message has been read by recipients.
 This is an Over the Air (OTA) update so it is automatically available for users.

 Until now WhatsApp used to indicate one grey check mark suggesting your message has been sent and two grey check marks suggesting your message has been delivered to the recipient.
-However from now onwards, two blue check marks next to the message you send will indicate that your sent message has been read by the recipient.
+However, from now onwards, two blue check marks next to the message you send will indicate that your sent message has been read by the recipient.

 - One Grey Check Mark: Your Message has been sent successfully.

 - Two Grey Check Marks: You message has been delivered to the recipient.